Stop & Shop Closing Dozens Of Stores, Including In Rockland

 “Stop & Shop is proud of the deep roots and community ties we have developed as a neighborhood grocer of more than 100 years, and we remain committed to nourishing our associates, customers, and communities,” said Gordon Reid, president of Stop & Shop.

 The impacted store locations, which are anticipated to close on or before Saturday, Nov.
-2, include:
+2, are:

 Hudson Valley: